leoncheng57/Pacman-Project/Pacman/README.md

 * make ghosts
 * make dots fill the board
 * make Pacman move/not move in relation to blocks
+* (put in Organism constructor) convert big x and y to little x and y here first

 Questions
 ---------